Jeanine Cook is SC15‘s student programs chair, and a principal member of the technical staff at Sandia National Laboratories.

-Cook says she’s from a family of three girls – all with degrees in electrical engineering.
+Cook is from a family of three girls – all with degrees in electrical engineering.

 Cooks says liking science and math can totally be a “girl” thing.

-Listen to Cook’s full story in the player above.
+Listen to Cook’s full story in the audio player above.

 This story originally aired on Nov.
 19, 2015.